RDLLab/posggym/docs/api/model.md

 	The Space object corresponding to all valid states.
 If implemented, all valid states should be contained within this space.

-	Note however, implementing the ``state_space`` attribute is optional as many simulation-based algorithms (including RL and MCTS) don't need it to function and the state space be cumbersome to define.
+	Note however, implementing state_space attribute is optional as many simulation-based algorithms (including RL and MCTS) don't need it to function and the state space be cumbersome to define.
 In cases where it is not implemented it should be None.

 .. autoattribute:: posggym.POSGModel.action_spaces